Was seeking govt response on Gujarat hooch tragedy but got suspended: AAP MP Sanjay Singh | Politics

 The AAP has 10 members in the Rajya Sabha.

-Singh's suspension comes a day after 19 Opposition MPs, including seven from the Trinamool Congress, six from the Dravida Munnetra Kazhagam (DMK), three from the Telangana Rashtra Samithi, two from the Communist Party of India (Marxist), and one from the Communist Party of India were suspended for their unruly behaviour in the Upper House.
+Singh's suspension comes a day after 19 Opposition MPs, including seven from the Trinamool Congress (TMC), six from the Dravida Munnetra Kazhagam (DMK), three from the Telangana Rashtra Samithi (TRS), two from the Communist Party of India (Marxist), and one from the Communist Party of India (CPI), were suspended for their unruly behaviour in the Upper House.

-The death toll due to the consumption of spurious liquor in Gujarat's Botad district has reached 40.
+The death toll in the tragedy in Gujarat's Botad district has reached 40.

 The deputy chairman asked Singh to leave the House soon after the motion was adopted.